dotnet/csharplang/proposals/primary-constructors.md

 >In a member access of the form `E.I`, if `E` is a single identifier, and if the meaning of `E` as a *simple_name* ([§11.7.4](expressions.md#1174-simple-names)) is a constant, field, property, local variable, or parameter with the same type as the meaning of `E` as a *type_name* ([§7.8.1](basic-concepts.md#781-general)), then both possible meanings of `E` are permitted.
 The member lookup of `E.I` is never ambiguous, since `I` shall necessarily be a member of the type `E` in both cases.
 In other words, the rule simply permits access to the static members and nested types of `E` where a compile-time error would otherwise have occurred.

-With respect to primary constructors, the rule has effect on whether an identifier within an instance member should be treated as a type reference, or as a primary constructor parameter reference, which, in turn, captures the parameter into the the state of the enclosing type.
-Even though "the member lookup of `E.I` is never ambiguous", when lookup yields a member group, in some cases it is impossible to make determination whether a member access refers to a static, or to an instance member without fully resolving (binding) the member access.
-At the same time, the fact of capturing a primary constructor parameter, changes properties of enclosing type in a way that affects semantic analysis.
+With respect to primary constructors, the rule affects whether an identifier within an instance member should be treated as a type reference, or as a primary constructor parameter reference, which, in turn, captures the parameter into the the state of the enclosing type.
+Even though "the member lookup of `E.I` is never ambiguous", when lookup yields a member group, in some cases it is impossible to determine whether a member access refers to a static member or an instance member without fully resolving (binding) the member access.
+At the same time, capturing a primary constructor parameter changes properties of enclosing type in a way that affects semantic analysis.
 For example, the type might become unmanaged and fail certain constraints because of that.
-There are even scenarios for which binding can succeed either way, depending on whether the parameter is considered captured, or not.
+There are even scenarios for which binding can succeed either way, depending on whether the parameter is considered captured or not.
 For example:
 ``` C#
 struct S1(Color Color)
 {